foundata/hugo-component-robotstxt/README.md

 * By default Hugo generates `/sitemap.xml`.
 * If disabled (`disableKinds = ["sitemap"]`) or if `sitemap.filename` is set to an empty string, no `Sitemap:` line is emitted.
 * If a custom filename is set (e.g. `sitemap.filename = "mysite-map.xml"`), the generated `robots.txt` will correctly reference it.

+## Compatibility

+The component should be compatible with nearly every Hugo version and should always work with the latest Hugo release (we usually run the latest Hugo ourselves and fix issues promptly).
+It has been tested with:

+- Hugo Extended v0.148.0
+- Hugo Extended v0.148.2

+If your version isn't listed (especially if it's older) feel free to try it.
+You may need to adjust [`config/_default/module.yaml`](./config/_default/module.yaml).

+## Contributing

+See [`CONTRIBUTING.md`](./CONTRIBUTING.md) if you want to get involved.

+This projects's functionality is mature, so there might be little activity on the repository in the future.
+Don't get fooled by this, the project is under active maintenance and used daily by the maintainers.

 ## Licensing, copyright<a id="licensing-copyright"></a>